Art-of-WiFi/UniFi-API-browser/README.md

 ### Installation
 Installation of this tool is quite straightforward.
 The easiest way to do this is by using git clone which also allows for easy updates:
-- open up a terminal window on your server and cd to the root folder of you web server (on Ubuntu this is `/var/www/html`) and execute the following command from your command prompt:
+- open up a terminal window on your server and cd to the root folder of your web server (on Ubuntu this is `/var/www/html`) and execute the following command from your command prompt:
 ```
 git clone https://github.com/malle-pietje/Unifi-API-browser.git
 ```